Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Introduction

 Although explainable NAS methods have been studied widely~\cite{li2020random,real2020automl,ru2020interpretable}, there are no explainable Graph NAS methods, to the best of our knowledge.
 For example, GraphGym~\cite{you2020design} aims to understand the important fundamental components in GNN architectures.
 It does not provide search algorithms and GNN architectures for heterophilic graphs.
 AutoHeG~\cite{zheng2023auto} provides sub-optimal GNN architecture for heterophilic graphs, but it is inefficient and complex to understand the important components of GNN architectures.
 In addition, there are no studies that empirically compare the important components between homophilic and heterophilic graphs.
 Therefore, we need to study efficient and explainable Graph NAS on homophilic and heterophilic graphs and analyze the important components across graph types.

 {\bf Contribution.} We are the first to study explainable graph neural architecture search, to the best of our knowledge.
 We propose an efficient and explainable Graph NAS method, called \name, which consists of a simple but effective search space and algorithm.
 First, our search space is well-designed to achieve high accuracy in both homophilic and heterophilic graphs, despite being simple.
 Our search space includes fundamental components of GNN architectures such as multilayer perceptron (MLP), activation functions, and jumping knowledge networks~\cite{xu2018jumping}, while does not include any state-of-the-art GNN layers.
 This leads to simple GNN architectures that can easily understand their components.
 Second, our search algorithm employs Monte-Carlo tree search without neural models, which makes the decision process explainable.
 It selects the next GNN architecture from the average performance of explored architectures and finally outputs the Monte-Carlo tree with the importance of components.
 Our method does not require hyper-parameter tuning.
-The elegant combination of the simple search space and algorithm achieves explanability, high efficiency, and adaptability on homophilic and heterophilic graphs.
+The elegant combination of the simple search space and algorithm achieves explainability, high efficiency, and adaptability on homophilic and heterophilic graphs.

-We comprehensively evaluate our Graph NAS method compared with twelve hand-crafted GNN architectures and four Graph NAS methods in six homophilic and six heterophilic graphs.
+We comprehensively evaluate our Graph NAS method compared with four Graph NAS methods in six homophilic and six heterophilic graphs.
 Our experimental results show that \name achieves the highest average AUC.
-It increases AUC up to 3.6 and reduces run time up to 78\% compared with the state-of-the-art Graph NAS methods.
+It improves accuracy up to 12.3 and reduces run time up to 88\% compared with the state-of-the-art Graph NAS methods.
 Furthermore, we validate that \name helps to analyze the difference between GNN architectures in homophilic and heterophilic graphs.

 Our contributions are summarized as follows: (1) We first study an explainable graph neural architecture search, (2) We propose an efficient and explainable graph neural architecture search method \name, and (3) Extensive experimental studies demonstrate that \name{} outperforms the state-of-the-art baselines in heterophilic graphs and helps to analyze GNN architectures.